ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 $$\frac{\Gamma \; \mathrm{ctx}}{\Gamma \vdash \mathrm{ua}:\Pi A.\Pi B.\mathrm{isEquiv}(\lambda p:A = B.\mathrm{idtoequiv}(A, B, p))}$$

-Unlike the other presentation of dependent type theory in terms of universes, in this presentation of dependent type theory with a type judgment and type variables, it *is consistent* to assume both the [[univalence axiom]] and an [[axiom of set truncation]] like [[UIP]] or [[axiom K]], since here there is no universe.
+Unlike the other presentation of dependent type theory in terms of universes, in this presentation of dependent type theory with a type judgment and type variables, it *is consistent* to assume both the [[univalence axiom]] and an [[axiom of set truncation]] like [[UIP]] or [[axiom K]], since here there is no universe, provided one doesn’t have any higher types, such as the circle type.

 ## Related concepts